Off-Flavors · 20 min read

 How Off-Flavors Are Tested and Applied

 Use off-flavor study to connect what you perceive with a likely source and a responsible service response.
+A useful note keeps the basic chain visible:

 Exam preparation should build a chain from sensory descriptor to likely source to professional response.
 A useful answer does not stop at 'butter.'
 It explains that butter-like aroma plus slickness suggests diacetyl, that causes include incomplete maturation or contamination, and that the response depends on whether the source is a packaged lot, draft line, or expected low-level style trait.